(updated June 2; revised June 19 1998; revised May 8, 2008; revised December 15 2018)

 ARTICLE 15, AMENDMENTS TO THE CONSTITUTION

-Section 1: No amendment shall be made to this Constitution except at the Annual Meeting of WSI and by a resolution initiated by four or more active or associate members of WSI and supported by a simple majority of WSI members.
+Section 1: No amendment shall be made to this Constitution except at the Annual General Meeting of WSI and by a resolution initiated by four or more active or associate members of WSI and supported by a simple majority of WSI members.